Leaflet/Leaflet/plugins.md

 		<td>
 			<a href="https://github.com/sigdeletras/Leaflet.Spain.WMS">Leaflet.Spain.WMS</a>
 		</td><td>
-                        JavaScript file with a compilation of Web Map Services (WMS) from Spain.
+                        JavaScript file with a compilation of Web Map Services (WMS) for Spain.
 		</td><td>
 			<a href="https://github.com/sigdeletras">Patricio Soriano</a>
 		</td>